krathalan/wtwitch/README.md

 All contributions are welcome.
 Please try to adhere to the Google Shell Style Guide (https://google.github.io/styleguide/shell.xml).
 Make sure your new code passes Shellcheck with no "shellcheck disable=SCXXXX" lines.
 Try looking at Dylan's Pure Bash Bible (https://github.com/dylanaraps/pure-bash-bible) before using an external program.

 Most needed are translations for languages other than English.
 No coding knowledge is necessary to submit translations.
 Anyone can contribute translations in any format they wish, and I will incorporate them into the program.

+If you provide a better method of installation for a distro other than Arch, such as an Ubuntu PPA or Fedora Copr repo, please let me know and I will add it to this README.

 ## FAQ
 ### Why not use [Streamlink Twitch GUI](https://github.com/streamlink/streamlink-twitch-gui)?